BeaverlyGithub/beaverly-blog/content/posts/how-chilla-works.md

 ---
 id: "2"
-slug: "how-chilla-works"
+slug: "how-does-chilla-work"
-title: "How Chilla Works"
+title: "How Does Chilla Work?"
 description: "Discover how Chilla, your AI-powered wealth co-pilot, quietly works for you in the background while you focus on life.
 Learn about the autonomous infrastructure that makes it all possible."
 author: "Moses Olabode"
 pubDate: "2025-01-16"
 tags: ["CHILLA", "AI Trading", "Wealth Co-Pilot", "Autonomous Trading", "BEAVERLY", "M-II"]
 ---

-# How Chilla Works
+# How Does Chilla Work?

 ![Chilla AI Wealth Co-Pilot - Futuristic Financial Interface](/images/ai_hologram_financia_8c8d34d1.jpg)